nsjames/UE4_Tutorial_Http/README.md

 #
 ---
 ### Internal Methods:
+These are just some methods that you can use to build eloquently written api calls.

+#
+#
+#
+#
+#

 ```
     TSharedRef<IHttpRequest> RequestWithRoute(FString Subroute);
 	void SetRequestHeaders(TSharedRef<IHttpRequest>& Request);
 ```
 Both `RequestWithRoute` and `SetRequestHeaders` are used to initialize `Http Request Objects`.
-They shouldn't be called directly, only through the methods below.
+**They shouldn't be called directly, only through the methods below.**

+#
+#
+#
+#
+#

 ```
 	TSharedRef<IHttpRequest> GetRequest(FString Subroute);
 	TSharedRef<IHttpRequest> PostRequest(FString Subroute, FString ContentJsonString);
 ```
 `GetRequest` and `PostRequest` are the proper methods to call.
-I intentionally left out `PutRequest` so that you may implement it using the same structure.
+*I intentionally left out `PutRequest` so that you may implement it using the same structure.*

 > *You might be asking **Why not just have one method that accepts a Verb?** - The simple answer is that inserting a string into a parameter is not only sloppy, but will also add error checking and useless complexity to a very simple method.*

 Let's take a look at the implementations of **`PostRequest`**, **`RequestWithRoute`** and **`SetRequestHeaders`**